Chicago is full of great breweries, but they’re often packed on weekends. Want to grab a brew without the entire neighborhood joining you?

 Although the brewery does not serve food, it does have food trucks that often park outside and you’re always welcome to bring your own grub, too.

 Church Street’s slogan is “righteously good beer,” but the owners may want to add “extremely fun place to hang out” to their motto as well (too much?).
-The Itasca brewery has free tours, free live music every Saturday and, oh yeah, a large selection of award-winning brews that will please even the biggest beer snob.
+The Itasca brewery has free tours, live music events and, oh yeah, a large selection of award-winning brews that will please even the biggest beer snob.

 - Address: 8060 186th.
 St., Tinley Park